jennguyen1/nhuyhoa/_posts/2015-11-13-Regression-Diagnostics.md

 Residuals vs fitted values plots are useful for assessing linearity and homoskedaskticity.

 <img src="/nhuyhoa/figure/source/2015-11-13-Regression-Diagnostics/unnamed-chunk-2-1.png" title="plot of chunk unnamed-chunk-2" alt="plot of chunk unnamed-chunk-2" style="display: block; margin: auto;" />
 Here we see that the plotted points are randomly distributed above and below 0.
-We can conclude that our assumptions of a linear relationship and equal variance were correct.
+We can conclude that our assumptions of a linear relationship and equal variance were valid

 <img src="/nhuyhoa/figure/source/2015-11-13-Regression-Diagnostics/unnamed-chunk-3-1.png" title="plot of chunk unnamed-chunk-3" alt="plot of chunk unnamed-chunk-3" style="display: block; margin: auto;" />
 Here we see that our model does not have a linear relationship, indicated by the quadratic trend of our plot.